legend-exp/remage/docs/manual/geometry.md

 /run/beamOn {n}
 ```

-The box length has to adjusted so that the box lies fully within in the world
+The sampling surface has to be adjusted so that it lies fully within a single
-volume, but also fully contains all daughter volumes of the world volume,
+volume and also fully contains all daughter volumes of that volume, otherwise
-otherwise the check will not be correctly performed.
+the check will not be correctly performed.